 A richly diverse beverage and drink of the people — second only to water in terms of worldwide consumption — tea suits virtually every occasion.
 A steaming cup, however, can be especially welcome on cold days.
-So when the winter blues awaken a need to get out of the city, here are eight tea-fueled escapes all within a few hours of Boston, many easily accessible by bus or train and all certain to deepen one’s appreciation for this amazing drink.Read More
+So while there are tasty options to brew at home from local companies like Mem Tea and Boston Chai Party, when the winter blues awaken a need to get out of the city, here are nine tea-fueled escapes all within a few hours of Boston — many easily accessible by bus or train — and all certain to deepen one’s appreciation for this amazing drink.Read More

 Escape the Boston Bustle at These Relaxing New England Teahouses

 These peaceful destinations offer interesting options for tea newbies and connoisseurs alike

 A tea-room franchise founded in Prague, Dobrá Tea has two New England locations: a cozy one on Exchange Street in Portland, Maine, and this one in downtown Burlington, Vermont, recently relocated to its current home after nearly two decades on Church Street.
 Each Dobrá is owned and operated individually and showcases plenty of local products, but they also share loose-leaf sourcing, rigorous training, and design aesthetics, ensuring a high-quality array of international teas at each bohemian-styled locale.
 The menu is arranged by country, with teaware and service style often reflecting different regions’ traditions.
 (A Dobrá in Northampton recently closed, unfortunately, though that city still boasts a particularly large coffee scene.)